 My favorite way to discuss good design is to start with this.

 We can’t talk color theory without paying tribute to the various ‘color schemes’.
+These are ways of picking a color palette based on the color wheel.

 O’Connor’s Color Research and Application says it best with this formula: